mathworks/build-glibc-bz-19329-patch/README.md

 ## Summary
 This repository provides a method for working around the sporadic issue seen on older linux distributions: MathWorks&reg; products can trigger an [assert failure at concurrent pthread_create and dlopen (BZ-19329)](https://sourceware.org/bugzilla/show_bug.cgi?id=19329) in the [GNU C Libraries (glibc)](https://www.gnu.org/software/libc/).

-If you are running an ubuntu-based system and can upgrade to **version 21.10 (Impish Indri)** this is the safest and easiest way to alleviate the issue, since that version contains glibc v2.34 in which the underlying issue is completely fixed.
+If you are running
+* **ubuntu-based** systems and can upgrade to **version 21.10 (Impish Indri)** this is the safest and easiest way to alleviate the issue, since that version contains glibc v2.34 in which the underlying issue is completely fixed.
+* **RHEL-based 8.4 or 8.5** systems (*update 27 June 2022*).
+It appears that RHEL have patched the `glibc-2.28` packages in release `189` to fix this issue.
+Ensure that you have installed at least [`glibc-2.28-189.1.el8`](https://git.almalinux.org/rpms/glibc/commit/385bc0f199bf51199143fe12b857f4983db76e48).

 If instead you want to work around this issue, you can use this repository.
 It provides a build procedure (in an isolated Docker&reg; container) to produce patched versions of the glibc libraries for recent Almalinux, Ubuntu&reg; and Debian&reg; releases.
 These patched versions [incorporate an initial fix](https://patchwork.ozlabs.org/project/glibc/patch/568D5E11.3010301@arm.com/) proposed on the [libc-alpha mailing list](https://sourceware.org/mailman/listinfo/libc-alpha) that mitigate the issue.
 In the release area of this repository you can find the debian package build artefacts produced by running the build on Ubuntu 18.04 & 20.04 as well as Debian 9, 10 & 11.
 You can install these artefacts on an appropriate debian-based machine, virtual machine or docker container, by using `dpkg -i`.
 For Almalinux you cand find the appropriate `rpm's` which should also work on UBI and CentOS containers.